guaix-ucm/numina/doc/reference/qa.rst

    :synopsis:  Quality Control for Numina

-This moudle defines functions and classes which implement quality asses for Numina-based applications.
+This module defines functions and classes which implement quality assesment for Numina-based applications.

+.. deprecated:: 0.17
+   Use :mod:`numina.types.qc`

 QA Levels
 ---------